FLOOD RISK ASSESSMENT

 • Involves a proposed basement in an area with groundwater flooding issues, this will take the form of a Basement Impact Assessment report

-• Is at a medium to high risk of Surface Water Flooding
+• Is at a low, medium or high risk of Surface Water Flooding

 • In an area with known critical drainage issues (contact your local authority to find out)